 MIT stands alone as the computer science king of universities.
 It offers so many different computer science degrees.

 USC is a powerhouse when it comes to game design.
-It offers multiple bachelors and masters programs in game design.
+It offers multiple bachelor’s and master’s programs in game design.
 It even has Interactive Media and Games degrees.
 Along with these are multiple video game-specific minor degrees.
-Basically, if you can, go here for school!
+Basically, if you can, go here to school!

 The University of Utah offers impressive programs for game designs, game engineering, game production, technical arts and more.
 This is also a great option for those specifically looking for game design degrees.

 If you’re able to attend any of the above for gaming or computer science, you’re that much closer to potentially becoming a video game producer.
 Of course, technical knowledge is important, but you also need people skills.

 As a producer, you’ll be working with many different people in many different positions.
 Investors, designers, directors, and the press.

 You need to be able to communicate effectively and efficiently to all of these groups and make sure that everything runs smoothly.